wasnaqvi/wasi-naqvi.github.io/README.md

 ### Introduction.
 Hi, I'm a first year graduate student at the Trottier Space Institute at McGill University.
 I did my Bachelors in Physics and Data Science at UBC.
 I work on Exoplanets - primarily Bayesian Modelling for Population level studies (more on this soon!)  .
 I am passionate about using computational methods to solve problems in Physics.
-I am also passionate about building and designing experiments.
+I am passionate about using not-so-fun statistical methods to solve fun problems.
 When I am not behind a computer screen, I am on a soccer field.
 I also like classical literature, poetry, and Hozier.